 However, it wasn’t CO2 that was deadly to the bacteria, but rather the lack of oxygen.
 Today, there are three main types of packaging techniques that take advantage of low oxygen levels; modified atmosphere packaging (MAP), controlled atmosphere packaging (CAP) and vacuum packaging.

-Let’s kick things off with MAP.
+Let’s kick things off with MAP (modified atmosphere packaging).
 This describes the modification of the air inside the package, displacing normal air for a composition of gases that is low in oxygen.
 This normally means more nitrogen or carbon dioxide is included than normal.
 Of course, the composition depends entirely on the type of food, and the permeability of the film.

 For respiring products, such as fresh fruit and vegetables, the aim is to minimize its respiration rate.
 For non-respiring products, such as cooked poultry or fresh pasta, it's all about minimizing microbial growth as the main spoilage parameter.